MuckRock/documentcloud/docs/api/api.md

 which contains the text for the page.
 There is an `ocr` key, which is the version of OCR software used to obtain the text.
 Finally there is an `updated` key, which is a Unix time stamp of when this page was last updated.

+#### Position JSON Format

+The position JSON file constains position information for each word of text on the page.
+It is an optional file, which may be generated depending on the type of OCR run on the document.
+If it exists, it will be a JSON array, which contains a JSON object for each word of text.
+The object for each word will have the following fields:

+* `text` - The text for the current word
+* `x1`, `x2`, `y1`, `y2` - The coordinates of the bounding box for this word on
+  the page.
+Each value will be between 0 and 1 and represents a percentage of the width or height of the page.

 ### Expandable Fields